talutahelan-star/ispconfig-advanced-jailkit-tools/FULL_TECHNICAL_REFERENCE.md

 ## 6. Testing and Debugging
 1. For the ISPConfig ("A" and "Z") plugins, they need to be plugged-in.
 Then you must create/update/delete Shell-Users, and Websites to reproduce scenarios. `$app->log` statements can be viewed by `tail -f -n 200 /var/log/ispconfig/ispconfig.log`.
 First you need to set the speciffic Loglevel at ISPConfig UI -> System -> Server Config -> Server tab
 2. For the `padm_shelluser_provision.sh` script, to debug and tune it, you can execute it from the terminal directly by passing your testing arguments.
-It's easy, just execute the script once without any arguments, and it will dump a "copy-paste-friendly" execution command, with sample arguments for you to tune accordingly.
+It's easy, just execute the script once without any arguments, and it will just dump a "copy-paste-friendly" execution command, with sample arguments for you to tune accordingly.
 And then execute it at will, as many times as you want, for any shell-user you want.
 The script is idempotent.
 Remember: this script is designed to be executed as root.

 ## 7. Future Roadmap & Refactoring (TODOs for v2.0)